magento-mpi/magento2/app/code/Magento/Usps/README.md

-Module Magento\Usps provides integration with United States Postal Service and make it available as shipping method.
+The Magento_Usps module provides integration with the United States Postal Service shipping carrier.
-It is the independent postal service of United States government, offering domestic and international shipping services by land and air.